raoconnor/raoconnor.github.io/_posts/2023-02-01-tech-book-must-read.md

-# Tech books you must reads
+# Tech books must reads

 There are few things that match listening to the narrative of smart people Here is a list of books I've read, thanks to recommendations from various sources that must read

 ## The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win
 Gene Kim, Kevin Behr, George Spafford

 ## The DevOps Handbook: How to Create World-Class Agility, Reliability, and Security in Technology Organizations